-Your business will likely need many different commercial contracts to operate smoothly, and given its cost-effectiveness compared to more traditional models, you may acquire and use IT software on a Software as a Service (SaaS) basis.
+Your business will need many different types of commercial contracts to operate smoothly and to minimise the risk of commercial litigation with third parties.
+And with the ever-increasing reliance on technology in most industries the likelihood is that you may acquire and use IT software on a Software as a Service (SaaS) basis.
 It is important to carefully review and negotiate any SaaS contract you enter into in order to ensure that there are adequate protections for your business, especially if you are transitioning business critical systems.

 Here we’ll be covering:

 - How do SaaS contracts work in practice?

 - What is the SaaS ‘one to many’ model?

 - Can you negotiate your businesses SaaS contract?

 - Reviewing and negotiating SaaS contract standard terms